totem-tech/documentation/nodes-docs/howto-nginx-uirpcnodes.md

 This code listens for api connections on port `443` the default secure websocket port on the `host`, and forwards to port `9944` on `localhost`.

-Later we will configure the docker container to listen to port `9944` on `localhost` and forward to the parachain port inside the container.
+Later we will configure the docker container to listen to port `9944` on `localhost` and forward to the same port inside the container.
+The default port for the UI/RPC websocket on the parachain is `9944`.

 Check that nginx has been configured properly